1wheel/roadtolarissa/source/_posts/2015-03-10-data-analysis-with-d3.markdown

 <gif></gif>

 All the awards are contained within a single `dl` element.
 Each year and award type are denotated with `dt` and `div` elements, with the actual nominations are `table` elements interwoven - not nested - between.
 While `document.querySelectorAll` or the already loaded jQuery could be used to traverse the DOM, injecting D3 onto the page allows us to use the same API for gathering and displaying data.
-Its also simple:
+A little bit of javascrict in the console does the trick:

 ```javascript
 var script = document.createElement("script")